oicr-gsi/bamMergePreprocessing/README.md

 `mergedBamIndex`|File|the final merged bam index `recalibrationReport`|File?|Recalibration report pdf (if BQSR enabled).
 `recalibrationTable`|File?|Recalibration csv that was used by BQSR (if BQSR enabled).
+`markDuplicateMetrics`|File?|A tarball of markDuplicates metrics file of all chromsomes

 ## Commands